zhufuyi/sponge_doc/en/qa.md

 <br>

-In `Services Created Based on Protobuf`, `gRPC Gateway Services Created Based on Protobuf`, and `gRPC Services Created Based on Protobuf`, the following are common scenarios:
+In `Create Services Based on Protobuf`, `Create GRPC Gateway Service Based on Protobuf`, and `Create GRPC Service Based on Protobuf`, the following are common scenarios:

 (1) Query parameters cannot be retrieved.
 For example, when making a request to the URL `http://localhost:8080/api/v1/getUser?name=Tom`, the server cannot retrieve the value of the `name` parameter.